During those times when daily hassles make you feel super stressed out, do you automatically think, “I need a drink?”

 Studies in bariatric patients after a procedure like the gastric sleeve have shown that alcohol affects them much faster than before.

 It’s difficult to lose weight as a person who has reached obesity or morbid obesity.
 Weight loss surgery flips a switch and makes it easier to take the excess pounds off.
-You must help along by living a healthy lifestyle, but your metabolism is forever altered.
+You must help by living a healthy lifestyle, but your metabolism is forever altered.
 Your fat-burning furnace is raging, which is the good news.
-The bad news is that one or two drinks may put you on your behind if you are not careful.
+The bad news is that one or two drinks may put you behind if you are not careful.

 The issue becomes compounded by the effects bariatric surgery has on your stomach.
 With surgeries like the gastric sleeve and gastric bypass, your stomach is made smaller, which forces you to consume smaller quantities of food.